-As you will be aware, we are currently in a national lockdown in which the government has closed school to all except children of key workers or to vulnerable children.
-We have worked hard to provide a high quality home learning offer which replicates what the children would normally be learning in school.
-The home learning plan is mirrored for those children in school so that everyone receives the same offer and so that nobody is left behind.
-It is really important that children strive to complete as much of the learning as they can so progress is maximised.
+Over the last few months, we have worked hard to develop a high quality remote education offer which we will use in the event of a bubble closue or if individuals have to isolate.
+The remote education plan is mirrored for those children in school so that everyone receives the same offer and so nobody is left behind.
+It is really important that children strive to complete as much of the learning as they can when they are off school so progress is maximised.
 If you have any issues at all during lockdown, please do not hesitate to contact school and we will do what we can to help!

 What to do if your child develops CV-19 during a school holiday.